Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Introduction

 Manga image editing is an important task in visual content creation.
 Manga, a form of Japanese comics, has attracted a broad global audience, creating demand for a variety of image editing techniques.
 For instance, when manga is localized into other languages, text embedded in the image must be removed seamlessly as a preprocessing step.
 Moreover, a method that directly transforms line art into a completed manga image with screentones would provide practical assistance to creators.

 Recently, the computer vision community has seen rapid progress in image editing methods built on large pretrained image generation models~\cite{huang2025diffusion}.
-In particular, methods based on Rectified Flow~\cite{liu2023flow,lipman2023flow}, which enables high-quality image generation, have become the dominant paradigm~\cite{kulikov2025flowedit, deng2025fireflow, rout2025semantic,wang2025taming,patel2025flowchef,hu2024latent}.
+In particular, methods based on Rectified Flow~\cite{liu2023flow,lipman2023flow}, which enable high-quality image generation, have become the dominant paradigm~\cite{kulikov2025flowedit, deng2025fireflow, rout2025semantic,wang2025taming,patel2025flowchef,hu2024latent}.
 These methods perform editing by re-generating an image that follows a target prompt from an input image associated with a source prompt using a pretrained image generation model.
 More recently, models such as Qwen Image Edit and FLUX.1 Kontext, which are trained explicitly for image editing (hereafter, \emph{image editing models}), have emerged~\cite{wu2025qwen,labs2025flux,liu2025step1x,team2025longcat}.
 These pretrained image editing models can be driven by direct editing instructions (e.g., ``Remove text.'' for removing text from an image), enabling more intuitive and flexible editing than methods based on generic image generation models.

 However, these pretrained image editing models often do not work well when directly applied to manga image editing.
 For example, when we feed the manga image in Fig.~\ref{fig:noprompt_input} to the model and provide an ``empty prompt'' that specifies no edit, the model still transforms the image into a natural-image-like result as shown in Fig.~\ref{fig:noprompt_baseline}.
+This failure to preserve the input even when no edit is requested suggests that the same domain bias can distort the global composition during local manga edits.
 A plausible reason is that the data used to train these image editing models consist mostly of natural images, while manga images are relatively scarce.

-Nevertheless, collecting manga images and fine-tuning an image editing model to address this issue is not practical.
+A straightforward remedy would be to collect manga images and fine-tune an image editing model, but this is often impractical.
 Image editing models such as Qwen Image Edit and FLUX.1 Kontext are large and require substantial computational resources for training.
 Even if efficient adaptation methods such as LoRA~\cite{hu2022lora} are used, collecting manga images and using them for training still raises copyright concerns.